Norman0406/LISA-old/readme.md

 First install the Qt SDK
 `sudo apt-get install qt-sdk`

+# Contributing
+LISA is currently in the pre-alpha state which means that concepts and APIs may change frequently.
+But if you want to contribute feel free to contact us.
+We are looking for OSX developers which will test the code on their machines and help us hunting (plattform-specific) bugs.

+#Licensing
+LISA is licensed under the [GNU General Public license](http://www.gnu.org/licenses/gpl-3.0.en.html, "GPLv3") originated by the [Free Software Foundation](http://www.fsf.org).

 ##Motivation
 During a spontaneous discussion about software for radio amateurs Norman and Patrik complained about the current situation.
 Of course, there are a lot of software packages on the market but they all suffer from at least one of the following issues: